bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the foundation of the website.
+It's used as a blueprint for displaying what's on the screen.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display:inline is the default and block needs to be adjusted.
+Display:inline doesn't have a line break, so elements can sit next to each other, and display:block; causes elements to stack on top of each other.

 3. What are the 4 areas of the box model?

+Margin, Border, Padding, Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Vertical axis (or Y axis for algebra)

 5. Explain why git is valuable to a team of developers.

+Git allows multiple developers to work on a project simultaneously and save it intermittently - like I'm about to do!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.